Governor contact: governors@stalbanrc.bham.sch.uk

 School governors are volunteers who want to make a positive contribution to children’s education.
 School governors provide strategic leadership and accountability in schools.

 It is governors who hold the main responsibility for finance in schools, and it is governors who work with the headteacher to make the tough decisions about balancing resources.
+Governors make sure that the school is a safe place for pupils and that the guidance in 'Keeping Children Safe in Education' is adhered to.
 Each individual governor is a member of a governing board, individual governors may not act independently of the rest of the governing board and decisions are the joint responsibility of the governing board.
 The role of the governing board is a strategic one with three key functions:

 Overseeing the financial performance of the school and making sure its money is well spent.